Jay Narayan Vyas

-Jay Narayan Vyas (born 14 April 1947) is a politician, scholar, analyst, administrator and a public life official from Gujarat, India.
-He is a former Cabinet Minister of Government of Gujarat in charge of the Health and Family Welfare department from 2007 to 2012 during the Bharatiya Janata Party rule.
+Jay Narayan Vyas (born 14 April 1947) is an Indian politician, scholar, analyst, administrator and public life official from Gujarat, India.
+He is the former Cabinet Minister of the Government of Gujarat in charge of the Health and Family Welfare department from 2007 to 2012 during the Bharatiya Janata Party rule.

 Education

 He received a degree in Civil Engineering from the Maharaja Sayajirao University of Baroda and a post graduate degree in Civil Engineering from Indian Institute of Technology Bombay.
-He also holds post graduate qualifications in Marketing Management and a degree in law.
+He also holds postgraduate qualifications in Marketing Management and a degree in law.

 Career

 Vyas teamed up with Bakul Dholakia, former director of Indian Institute of Management Ahmedabad, and Mukesh Patel, a tax scholar and columnist, to present a post-budget discussion following the presentation of the union budget in the Parliament of India.
 The session conducted by this trio spans over three decades.

 Bureaucratic career

 Vyas is a water management expert.
 He headed the Sardar Sarovar Dam project as a Chairman responsible for its implementation.
 It was one of the largest multi-purpose water management projects in India.
 He also guided the implementation of this project later date as the Minister in charge of Sardar Sarovar and major irrigation projects.